Let’s face it. Everyone wants to be attractive.

 A few ways you can begin creating valuable content:

-All 5 of these tactics aren’t based on something I read–they’re based on experience and results.
+These five tactics aren’t based on something I read – they’re based on experience and results.

 Some are easier than others.
 Some take more time to achieve.
 Some may have skimmed over your head.